mui/material-ui/docs/pages/blog/mui-x-v6.md

 # Decoupling versions from MUI Core

-We’re officially decoupling MUI X’s versioning from MUI Core (including Material UI).
+We’re officially decoupling MUI X’s versioning from MUI Core (including `@mui/material`).
 We understand that this may cause confusion, so we’d like to explain the main reasons why we’re moving in this direction.

 1. Soften migration pains with a yearly release cycle.

    The MUI X codebase is very dynamic, and the constant development of new features often requires more breaking changes.
 With a yearly release, we aim to deliver those in smaller, more digestible sizes, in a time window that you can rely on to make your plans and prepare for updates.

-2. We aim to support not only Material UI but also Joy UI, and in the future, MUI Base as well.
+2. We aim to support not only Material UI but also Joy UI, and in the future, as well as MUI Base.

 # Feedback